sahilutekar/Chatbot_with_pinecone_vectordb/README.md

 Components
 1. Document Loading and Processing

-    Document Loader: Utilizes TextLoader from langchain.document_loaders to load text data from a file .
+    Document Loader: Utilizes TextLoader from langchain.document_loaders to load text data from a file.
     Text Splitter: Employs CharacterTextSplitter from langchain.text_splitter to split the loaded text into smaller chunks for processing.

 2. Embedding Generation

-    Hugging Face Embeddings: Utilizes HuggingFaceEmbeddings from langchain.embeddings to generate embeddings for text chunks.
+    Hugging Face Embeddings: Utilizes HuggingFaceEmbeddings from langchain. embeddings to generate embeddings for text chunks.

 3. Vector Store Management